trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 - Step 1: Explored Sales Data and identified the customer code for Croma India: 90002002.
 - Step 2: Filtered Sales Data for FY 2021

-        To filter Croma India’s transactions for FY 2021, I wrote a function to calculate the fiscal year by adding 4 months to the transaction date.
+        To filter Croma India’s transactions for FY 2021, I have written a function to calculate the fiscal year by adding 4 months to the transaction date.
         Optimized the code by Creating a User-Defined Function (UDF) to simplify fiscal year filtering.

 - Step 3: Filtered Data by Quarter

-        To analyze transactions by fiscal quarters, another UDF is created to determine the fiscal quarter and later created a Query to extract Q4 transactions.
+        To analyze transactions by fiscal quarters,
+        another UDF is created to determine the fiscal quarter and later created a Query to extract Q4 transactions.

 - Step 4: Joining Product and Sales Data

         To enrich the sales data with product names and variants, I joined the fact_sales_monthly table with dim_product.

 - Step 5: Adding Gross Price

         I integrated gross price data by joining the fact_sales_monthly and fact_gross_price tables, using the fiscal year for unique price lookup

 - Step 6: Calculating Gross Price Total

         Finally, I calculated the gross price total for each transaction by multiplying the sold quantity by the gross price

 ---